The Art of Emotional Intelligence in Tech: Debugging the Human OS

 When you take the time to truly connect with your team members as individuals, magic happens.
 You start to create a workplace that isn’t just about checking boxes and hitting targets.
 Instead, it becomes a place where people feel seen, understood, and energized to do their best work.

 Practical Tip: Implement “empathy mapping” sessions where team members share their experiences, fears, and hopes related to current projects.
+This can help surface hidden concerns and opportunities for improvement.

 Social Skills: The Art of Human Connection